-The Academy Trust has established a Full Governing Body (FGB) and four subcommittees, one of which is the Finance, Site and Staffing (FSS) committee.
+The Academy Trust has established a Full Governing Body (FGB) and four subcommittees, one of which is the Leadership & finance (L&F) committee.
 This latter subcommittee assure school income and expenditure, and especially that spend represents value for money.

-The FSS subcommittee are responsible for financial governance and have met once each term in the academic year.
+The L&F subcommittee are responsible for financial governance and have met once each term in the academic year.
 They have ensured that a sound system of financial control is in place, with clear levels of delegated financial authority designated.
-The chair of this subcommittee made two further governor visits to review the financial position of the school, and the operation of its procedures during the first term and was supported by the vice chair of the FSS committee.
+The chair of this subcommittee made two further governor visits to review the financial position of the school, and the operation of its procedures during the first term and was supported by the vice chair of the L&F committee.

-The FSS subcommittee have monitored the financial position of the school and challenged the senior leadership team where appropriate.
+The L&F subcommittee have monitored the financial position of the school and challenged the senior leadership team where appropriate.

-The FSS subcommittee also reviewed and approved the annual budget for 2017/18 in May, checking that that budget allowed for any growth in school roll whilst ensuring the school can live within its means.
+The L&F subcommittee also reviewed and approved the annual budget for 2018/19 in July, checking that that budget allowed for any growth in school roll whilst ensuring the school can live within its means.